stephanzwicknagl/viasp/docs/index.rst

 viASP generates interactive explanations of ASP programs and their stable models.
 A step-by-step break-down shows how the atoms of the stable models are derived.

-To use viASP the programs have to executed them using the clingo python API.
+viASP can be used via the command line or its Python API.

 ..
    comment viASP uses the clingo python API, a Flask server and a Dash frontend to generate the visualizations.

 .. image:: ./img/header.png

-viASP allows you to explore the visualization in a variety of ways:
+viASP allows exploration of ASP encodings in a variety of ways:

-* Follow the derivation of stable models step-by-step
+* Follow the derivation of answer sets step-by-step
-* Inspect single models and their atoms
 * Explain the derivation of individual symbols with arrows
 * Inspect iterations of recursive rules
 * Visualize unsatisfiable programs
-* Add #show statements on the fly
-* Search models and signatures
 * Move rules to follow a preferred order
 * Zoom in and out of parts of the graph